-Environmental Conservation & Management is a hands-on learning program that combines the natural sciences and social sciences with courses in biology, ecology, geography, sociology, anthropology, and political science.
-Students examine relationships between humans and our environment and conduct their own field research with a focus on interdisciplinary problem-solving.
+Environmental Conservation & Management is a hands-on learning program combining the natural sciences and social sciences with biology, ecology, geography, sociology, anthropology, and political science courses.

 Typical careers for Environmental Conservation & Management graduates include:

-Environmental Science incorporates courses in geology, biology, chemistry, and physics to address environmental issues, such as climate change.
+Environmental Science incorporates geology, biology, chemistry, and physics courses to address environmental issues like climate change.

 The focus is on developing methods of scientific analysis across the disciplines and with a broad, interrelated perspective.

 The US Bureau of Labor Statistics estimates 12% job growth in the field of Environmental Science between 2016-2026.